 - If the Role is allowed to send from more than one organization, the From can be selected to choose the desired organization.

 - The “Releaser” line will show a list of releases, and the drafter can select which one to use.
 If the drafter is allowed to send directly, there is also a “No Releaser” option.
 This gives the drafter straightforward control of the release process.

-- The “Reviewer” line allows the drafter to add one or more reviewers.
-Reviewers are optional and can be left off, if not desired.
+- The “Approver” line allows the drafter to add one or more approvers.
+Approvers are optional and can be left off, if not desired.

 - The completion action is shown clearly – to send to the first reviewer.

 - Otherwise, the compose screen shows settings and options as if the message was being composed to the final recipients.